CHOOSING YOUR LAPTOP

 - Processors with ‘Turbo Boost’ can deal with complex tasks for a short period of time

-- The majority of computers come with Intel processors, but there are other manufacturers
+- The majority of computers come with two processor options, AMD and Intel

 Tips for gamers or video editors